San Francisco · Est. by Parents, for Children

-There are many childcare programs in San Francisco.
-Very few are built from conviction.
-Hungry Caterpillars was not created as a market opportunity.
-It was built from a belief that early childhood deserves steadiness, depth, and real accountability.
+There are many childcare programs in San Francisco, each serving families in different ways.
+Hungry Caterpillars was created from a belief that early childhood deserves steadiness, depth, and real accountability.

 We did not set out to build something impressive.
 We set out to build something worthy.

 From the beginning, every decision has been filtered through one question: Would this be good enough for our own children?
-If the answer is ever no, we do not move forward.
+If the answer is ever no, they do not move forward.

 This is when confidence takes root.
 When language patterns wire the brain.
 When a child begins to understand whether learning feels safe or intimidating.